 Cleaning your AR-15 rifle is an oddly personal thing.
-Everyone has their preferred way of doing it.
-Although there are definitely WRONG ways to clean an AR, there isn’t necessarily one right way.
+Everyone seems to have their preferred way of doing it.
+Although there are definitely wrong ways to clean an AR, there isn’t necessarily one right way.

-If your AR ends up clean and undamaged, you’ve succeeded.
+In the end, if your AR ends up clean and undamaged, you’ve succeeded.
 Here I’m going to cover how I handle my AR-15 cleaning.
-The army was my first experience with this weapon system and is, for better or for worse, the foundation by which I do things.
+The US Army was my first experience with this weapon system and is, for better or for worse, the foundation by which I do things.

-There are tons of AR rifle cleaning kits, but you really don’t need anything fancy to clean an AR-15.
+There are tons of AR-15 rifle cleaning kits out there, but you really don’t need anything fancy to clean an AR platform rifle.
 An old T-shirt/rag/paper towel, cotton swab, nylon brush, bore snake and CLP was the extent of my gun cleaning kit for my first-year in.
-I never removed any of those items either, I just added on.
+I’ve never removed any of those items from my kit, either.
+I’ve just added on.

-The first image is what my cleaning supplies look like now.
+The image above is what my cleaning supplies look like now.
 Honestly, I use maybe 10% of what you see.
 I’ll discuss cleaning supplies more in-depth as I walk you through the process.